 When we moved into our new house, I found a fantastic surprise off the side of the back deck – a patch of mint that had been left to go wild.

 But all this mint brings up a problem.
 What on earth can I do with it all?

 I have no idea what kind of mint this is, but I do know it makes fantastic mojitos.
 And great fresh mint chocolate cupcakes.
-A finely chopped 1/4 teaspoon adds a nice dab of freshness to mint chocolate cheesecake dip, or mint chocolate blossom cookies, too!
+A finely chopped 1/4 teaspoon adds a nice dab of freshness to mint chocolate cheesecake dip, or peppermint kiss thumbprint cookies, too!